hmlongco/Factory/README.md

 ## Xcode Unit Tests

-Finally, Factory has a few more provisions added to make unit testing eaiser.
+Finally, Factory has a few additional provisions added to make unit testing eaiser.
 In your unit test setUp function you can *push* the current state of the registration system and then register and test anything you want.

 ```swift
 final class FactoryCoreTests: XCTestCase {